As an Amazon Associate we earn from qualifying purchases.

 First things first, make sure you’re wearing your bra.
 It might also be helpful to stand in front of a mirror, so you can see the changes that are being made as you adjust the straps.

-Once you’ve adjusted the bra straps and band, you need to check you have adjusted enough or too much.
-Once you've tightened the straps, if you notice the back of your bra is rising up towards your shoulder blades, you've possibly over tightened.
+After you’ve adjusted the bra straps and bra band, you should check to see if you’ve adjusted enough or too much.
+If you find the back of your bra rising up towards your shoulder blades after you tighten your bra straps, you may have over-tightened.

-Try releasing the clips a little until the band fits comfortably around the middle of the back.
+Try releasing the clips a little until the bra band fits comfortably around the middle of the back and shoulder blades.
 A good way to know is when you’re fitting your clothes and the bra straps don’t show from being too loose.

 Sometimes, the adjustment clips on your bra aren’t reachable while you’re wearing your bra without dislocating your shoulder.
 It requires a little more work, but here’s an additional method on how to adjust your bra if you can’t reach the clips with the first method shared.

-Do you have problems keeping your bra straps on your shoulders?
-It’s no surprise that strap slips come from the straps not being tight enough.
-Often, tightening the straps will help with keeping the straps where they’re supposed to be.
+Do you have problems with worn elastic or keeping your bra straps on your shoulders?
+It’s no surprise that strap slips come from the bra straps not being tight enough.
+Often, tightening the slipping straps or using bra extenders will help with keeping the straps where they’re supposed to be.

-However, if you've tightened your straps, and your boobs are still taking a journey to your knees, check the band strap.
-If your bra is too tight around the band, it can also cause your band to rise up your back which then causes your straps to wander.
+However, if you tighten bra straps, and your boobs are still taking a journey to your knees, check the bra band strap.
+If your bra is too tight around the braband, it can also cause your bra band to rise up your back which then causes your straps to wander.